notion-enhancer/notion-enhancer.github.io/getting-started/installation.md

 > The `<installation location>` should be replaced with the file path to
 > where the app has been installed, e.g. `/Applications/Notion Enhanced`.

-> If this is too complicated, it is recommended using notion-enhancer in
+> If this is too complicated, it is recommended to use the notion-enhancer in
-> the browser or running the Intel build of notion-repackaged through Rosetta instead.
+> the browser or run the Intel build of notion-repackaged through Rosetta instead.

 ### ![](../assets/icons/tux.svg){.inline-icon .mr-1} Linux